Lolly Bomb

 "Lolly Bomb" is a song by the Russian punk-pop-rave group Little Big.
-It was released on 8 December 2017 as the lead single from the group's third studio album 'Antipositive part one'.
+It was released on 8 December 2017 as the lead single from the group's third studio album Antipositive, Pt.
+1.

 History

 In an interview with Knife, the directors said the following about the song:

 The release of the music video was 8 December 2017 on the group's official YouTube channel.
 The video was directed by Ilya Prusikin and Aline Pyazok.

 The clip is set in North Korea, where Kim Jong-Un falls in love with a nuclear missile.
 Kim and the missile go on dates and make love.
-Just as Kim proposes, army men take the missile away from him and launches it into the sky.
-Kim is very upset about this, but as the video ends, he encounters another rocket and falls in love.
+Just as Kim proposes, army men take the missile away from him and launch it into the sky.
+Kim is very upset about this, but as the video ends, he encounters another rocket and falls in love again.